Payment Reserve

 Missing Key Evidence: Not capturing screenshots of policy confirmations, payment schedules, and account health metrics weakens your case for correction.

-Based on our experience with similar cases, AppealsPro.AI recommends this systematic approach:
+Based on experience with similar cases, this systematic approach is recommended:

-Step 1: Document Everything Capture screenshots of your DD+7 policy confirmation, current amazon seller payment schedule, account health metrics, and any support communications.
+1. Document Everything: Capture screenshots of your DD+7 policy confirmation, current amazon seller payment schedule, account health metrics, and any support communications.
 Create a timeline showing expected versus actual disbursements.

-Step 2: Calculate Financial Impact Quantify the additional working capital being held due to the error.
+2. Calculate Financial Impact: Quantify the additional working capital being held due to the error.
 This demonstrates the business impact and urgency of correction.

-Step 3: Submit Technical Support Case File a case specifically identifying this as a "technical calculation error" rather than a policy question.
+3. Submit Technical Support Case: File a case specifically identifying this as a "technical calculation error" rather than a policy question.
 Include all documentation and request escalation to the Payments Technical Team.

-Step 4: Reference Policy Documentation Cite Amazon's official DD+7 policy documentation and your specific transition confirmation.
+4. Reference Policy Documentation: Cite Amazon's official DD+7 policy documentation and your specific transition confirmation.
 Make it clear this is a system implementation issue, not a policy interpretation question.

-Step 5: Request Account Review Ask for a comprehensive review of your account's payment settings to identify why the DD+7 policy isn't functioning as confirmed.
+5. Request Account Review: Ask for a comprehensive review of your account's payment settings to identify why the DD+7 policy isn't functioning as confirmed.

 For complex cases involving significant financial impact, AppealsPro.AI's payment resolution specialists can provide targeted assistance in crafting technical appeals and navigating Amazon's internal escalation process.